 The Creative Education Trust believes that by putting design at the centre of the curriculum it can set young people on the path to economic independence as creative, practical and enterprising adults.

-The Key Stage 3 Design Programme for CET academies combines a conceptual framework with practical skills.
+The Key Stage 3 Design Programme for CET schools combines a conceptual framework with practical skills.
 This booklet is an introduction to the six concepts that are the foundation for all the design projects in Key Stage 3 (11-14), and which will underpin curriculum development for the later key stages.

 As well as underpinning the teaching and learning of design, the Key Concepts permit meaningful connections to be made with other subjects in the curriculum.
 Pattern, for example, is an essential concept in Maths, Music and Geography.
 Much of what is studied in English focuses on the concept of Meaning.
 In Science students learn about the Performance of matter and materials under conditions of heat, light, stress, humidity and so on.
 We speak of the structure of atoms in Physics, the structure of revolutions in History, the structure of grammar in languages and the structure of argument – what better way to understand Structure than by building something?
 The concept of Human interaction has grown in prominence with advances in electronic technology and with the evolving understanding of the ‘user’ as a central concern of many designers.
-But how people behave - and how they interact with the manufactured and natural worlds - also influences many aspects of Geography, History, Economics and Engineering.
+But how people behave – and how they interact with the manufactured and natural worlds – also influences many aspects of Geography, History, Economics and Engineering.
 Finally, Fabrication links the activity of design with practical creativity in any subject, from an experiment in Chemistry to arranging the words in a passage of English prose.
-Beyond the classroom, the students and staff of Creative Education Trust academies benefit from an outstanding range of contacts and partners, from national museums and design companies to local manufacturers; the world-class professionals and businesses that give Britain its reputation for innovation and creative enterprise.
+Beyond the classroom, the students and staff of Creative Education Trust schools benefit from an outstanding range of contacts and partners, from national museums and design companies to local manufacturers; the world-class professionals and businesses that give Britain its reputation for innovation and creative enterprise.